Image Hashing via Cross-View Code Alignment in the Age of Foundation Models: Experiments

 \textbf{Question 4.3.1:} Can a single, general-purpose HashCoder, trained via cross-view code alignment on a frozen foundation model using a large-scale dataset, produce compact codes that preserve semantic structure and transfer effectively across different models and downstream tasks?

 \textbf{Experiment 4.3.1a:} To determine the minimal code length that preserves the semantic richness of the original embeddings, we conduct an ablation study with code lengths ranging from 16 to 256 bits.
 We use DINOv3’s ConvNext-Small (CNX-S) as a frozen backbone and apply HashCoder probing on ImageNet-1k to generate hash codes of different lengths.
 These codes are then transferred to downstream datasets (CIFAR10, FLICKR25K, COCO, NUS-WIDE, and ImageNet100) to evaluate retrieval performance.
-Table~\ref{tab:abla_code} summarizes the results, allowing us to identify code lengths that match or approach the performance of the full embeddings.
+Table~\ref{tab:abla_code} summarizes the results, allowing us to identify code lengths that match or approach the performance of the full embeddings. \\ \textbf{Findings 4.3.1a:} Retrieval performance generally improves with longer codes, with 256-bit codes achieving the best balance across datasets, closely matching or surpassing the original embeddings.
+Shorter codes (16–64 bits) still maintain reasonable performance, demonstrating that compact hash codes preserve substantial semantic information. \\ \textbf{Experiment 4.3.1b:} Using the 256-bit codes from the ablation, we perform HashCoder probing on ImageNet-1k with ViT-L, ViT-B, and CNX-S backbones under both unsupervised and supervised settings.
+The resulting codes are transferred to downstream datasets to evaluate transferability (Table~\ref{tab:transfer_learning}). \\ \textbf{Findings 4.3.1b:} Across supervised and unsupervised settings, 256-bit codes obtained via HashCoder probing preserve the semantic information of the original embeddings.
+Retrieval performance on downstream datasets is comparable to , often better than, full embeddings, demonstrating that HashCoder can generate compact, transferable codes efficiently from a single large-scale dataset.